Towers History Room

 Micro Films Currently Available

 Newspapers: South Eastern Star: 1877 – 1900, Mt Gambier Standard: 1873 – 1867, Millicent Times: 1891 – 1899.
 South Eastern Times: 1900 – 1970, Border Watch: 1866 – 1948, Register: 1844 - 1900

 Roland Campbell Collection

 This collection relates to the Millicent/Beachport district and in indexed.
 Roland Campbell was the first editor of the Millicent Times now the South East Times.
 This collection is being entered onto a data base and indexed.

-Micro Fische Records Available
+Micro Fiche Records Available

 The Official Register of immigrant labour applying for free passage to South Australia, 1836 - 1841.
 The Official Passenger Lists of immigrants arriving in South Australia under U.K assisted passage schemes, 1847 - 1886.

 South Australian Births: 1842 – 1906, Deaths: 1842 – 1970, Marriages: 1842 – 1906, County of Grey and County of Robe: Birth, Deaths and Marriages Indexes, The Australian Historic Records Register 1988, Millicent Cemetery Burial Register, Biographies of convict Transports, Tasmania 1803 - 1820, The People & Families, First Fleet Families, Convicts & Exiles Transported from Ireland, Co of Grey Index & Records, Colonial Residents of SA 139 – 1848, South Australian Almanacs and Directories